 So please, make it a priority to have your family documented through photographs.
 Hire a professional photographer or you have a friend take some shots in your back yard, just make it happen.

-In Loving Memory of Charlotte Qualls
+In Loving Memory of Asheville Qualls